Banrai/OpenSesamePi/README.md

 UseSTARTTLS=YES
 ```

-  Note that if you do use gmail, you will also need to update the [Allow less secure apps](https://www.google.com/settings/security/lesssecureapps) setting for this method to work.
+  <i>Note:</i> if you do use gmail, you will also need to update the [Allow less secure apps](https://www.google.com/settings/security/lesssecureapps) setting for this method to work.

 3. Define the list of email addresses that should get the opened/closed alerts